pkelling/theta/README.md

     "theta.shortcuts": {
         "OPT_T": "ϴ",
-        "OPT_H": "hello world"
+        "OPT_H": "hello world",
+        "OPT_C": "console.log("
     }

 This means that when you type OPT_T, it will print ϴ (theta);

-You can add any words or letter you want, I use it for greek letters in math.
+You can add any commands you want. (some shortcuts wont work)

 Notes: